dresdner353/jbhasd/README.md

+# jbhasd
-# jbhasd (JSON-Based Home Automation with Service Discovery)
+#    "JSON-Based Home Automation with Service Discovery"

 Just a pet project to go and build some home automation devices, turn on and off appliances, read a few sensors, have some fun and learn something along the way.